mrchrmn/conslog/README.md

 >
 > Keyboard shortcut: Alt-Shift-D

-But if you are indeed a fan of `console.log` debugging, chances are that your code now has plenty of lines temporarily logging variables.
+So, if you _really_ are indeed a fan of `console.log` debugging, chances are that your code now has plenty of lines temporarily logging variables.
 Get rid of them in one go with this snippet.

 It deletes every line that starts with `console.log` from the selection, so be careful.
 Note: This is not the reverse of _Log selection_.